txdat/notes/obsidian/engineering/design data intensive applications/book/part 2. distributed data.md

 #### ordering and causality
 - **consistent with causality** (consistent snapshot isolation)
 	- if the snapshot contains an answer (effect), it must contain the question being answered (cause)
-- causal order is not total order (partial order), while linearizability is total order -> linearizability > causuality consistency
+- causal order is not total order (partial order), while linearizability is total order -> linearizability > causality consistency
 	- linearizability: system behaves as if there is a single copy of data, every operation is atomic
 	- causality: 2 operations are incomparable, if they are concurrent
 		- is **strongest consistency model** not slow down due to network delay
-- maintain causality (ensures messages respect cause-and-effect, but unrelated messages can shuffle differently across nodes) = know which operation happened before other operation -> keep this order in all relicas
+- maintain causality (ensures messages respect cause-and-effect, but unrelated messages can shuffle differently across nodes) = know which operation happened before other operation -> keep this order in all replicas
 #### sequence number ordering
-- assing a sequence number/timestamp to each operation -> total order (2 operations are comparable)
+- assign a sequence number/timestamp to each operation -> total order (2 operations are comparable)
 - if a follower (single leader DB) applies replication log in same order -> causally consistency
 - Lamport timestamp
 	- keep pair of (counter/timestamp, nodeid) -> unique timestamp for each operation between multiple nodes -> total order
 	- a node keeps track of maximum counter value in request (may come from another node), if this value is greater than current counter value, set current counter value to this value
 #### total order broadcast
-- is a protocol for exchanging messages between nodes, with reliable delivery (no message is lost) and totally ordered delivery (delivered messages are in same order for all nodes) -> guarentees linearizable writes, not linearizable reads
+- is a protocol for exchanging messages between nodes, with reliable delivery (no message is lost) and totally ordered delivery (delivered messages are in same order for all nodes) -> guarantees linearizable writes, not linearizable reads
 - every replica processes the same writes to the DB in same order -> replicas remain consistent with each other -> fixed order at the time messages are delivered
 - total order broadcase is asynchronous: guarantees to delivery messages in a fixed order, but not the time when messages are delivered
 ### distributed transactions and consensus